rpodcast/shinylego/inst/app/docs/welcome.md

 uploaded, you can customize various settings for your mosaic such as dimensions, brightness, and color types.
-In addition, the application will generate specific instructions so that you can build the mosaic yourself\!
+In addition, the application will generate specific instructions so that you can build the mosaic yourself!
 These instructions contain the brick colors and types required for each step, and a diagram showing how the bricks are to be assembled.
 You can also see an estimated cost associated with the mosaic if you wish to purchase the bricks yourself.